denzil-daniels-204525918/Price-aggregator-comparison-app/README.md

 * **Notifications:** Send alerts for new deals or when prices drop for a user’s favorite items.
 * **Save or share:** Save list to notes or share via text applications.

+## 🧪 Language Choice & Key Design Decisions

+➡️ [Click here](#-language-choice-python) to jump to the section explaining why Python was chosen and how key classes were designed using object-oriented principles and creational design patterns.

+---

 Folder structure

     ├── docs